mui/base-ui/docs/data/base/getting-started/support/support.md

 If you can't find your answer, [ask a new question](https://stackoverflow.com/questions/ask?tags=reactjs%20base-ui) using the relevant tags.

-## Technical support

-We do _not_ offer paid support for Core libraries like Base UI.

-But you might want to read the [technical support offered](https://mui.com/x/introduction/support/#technical-support) on MUI X components.

 ## Long-term support (LTS)

 Bug fixes, performance enhancements, and other improvements are delivered in new releases.